-A reader said he had heard of the practice of shredding leaves prior to using them as mulch but wondered about the reason behind it.
-Was it just to make it easier to dispose of the leaves, since, once shredded, the load would be more compact?
-Or was there some other benefit?
-The answer follows:
+You may have heard of the practice of shredding leaves prior to using them as mulch but wondered about the reason behind it.
+Is it just to make it easier to dispose of the leaves, since, once shredded, the load would be more compact?
+Or is there some other benefit?

 Reason One: More Efficient Disposal

-After raking leaves in the fall (the reason for which is explained here), you take the additional step of shredding them with a leaf shredder, lawn mower, or another device.
+After raking leaves in the fall, you take the additional step of shredding them with a leaf shredder, lawn mower, or another device.
 Shredding leaves is a good idea regardless of whether your main interest is in disposing of them, producing leaf mulch, or producing compost.

 Most people who go through the trouble of shredding leaves do so for the purpose of using them in the landscape, rather than disposing of them.
 This is smart because leaves are biodegradable and a wonderful source of organic matter with which to enrich your garden beds and/or suppress weeds.
 Why pay for compost and mulch when you can make your own?

 But if you do decide to dispose of the leaves that you rake up in fall, shredding them first means there will be fewer air spaces when you stuff them into the disposal bags.
 Having less air spaces means, in turn, being able to cram more leaves into each bag.
 The result is that you will use fewer bags.

 Reason Two: Superior Mulch, Quicker Compost